-Assets is a Digital Asset Management (DAM) tool that is an integral part of the Experience Manager platform and enables your enterprise to manage and distribute digital assets.
+AEM Assets is a Digital Asset Management (DAM) tool that is a part of the Experience Manager platform and enables your enterprise to manage and distribute digital assets.
 Users across an organization can manage, store, and access many types of digital assets such as images, videos, documents, audio clips, 3D files, and rich media for use on the web, in print, and for digital distribution.

 Assets provides enterprise-wide sharing and distribution of an organization’s key digital assets.
 Users across an organization can store, manage, and access digital assets such as images, graphics, audio, video, and documents through a Web interface (or a CIFS or WebDAV folder).